-- Application Penetration Tests (Automated Scanning with Manual Validation, combined with Manual Testing)
+- Application Penetration Tests (Automated Scanning + Manual Validation + Manual Testing)

 Although a risk-based approach is an effective way to determine which type of assessment to use for an application, it often leads to the conclusion that automated scanning alone is acceptable for some apps, when in fact, this is rarely the case.
 The wide majority of application still require a regular manual penetration test, though its frequency can be adjusted based on a series of factors brought up previously.
 This next point will go over some of the reasons why it should not be your only resort to test your application.